Total Pageviews

 Hot Air Ballooning over the Australian Outback

-Then the first recorded pioneers of manned flights were actually a sheep, rooster & duck who flew 3.2kms (2 miles) in an experimental test from the Montgolfier brothers in the 18th century with their ultimate idea of balloon flights for humans
+Then the first recorded pioneers of manned flights were actually a sheep, rooster and a duck who flew 3.2kms (2 miles) in an experimental tethered flight over Versailles France, with the test being conducted by the Montgolfier brothers

 The tradition of the balloonists prayer before flight (which is a glass of champagne) comes from a not so exciting history.